matrix-construct/construct/README.md

 ## Tier 2

-These platforms are supported, and most features should work, but this is not guaranteed.
+These platforms are supported and occasionally tested, and most features should work, but this is not guaranteed.
 If you find any problems, file a bug, but as these are not regularly tested platforms, a timely resolution may not be possible.

 * DragonflyBSD 4.4 and above (i386)
 * Linux with uClibc (i386 or x86_64)